-As at December 31, 2001, the Company had outstanding stock options and warrants (including Special Warrants, the Agents' Compensation Option and Warrants) to purchase an aggregate of 7,348,015 Common Shares at prices ranging from \$0.77 per share to \$5.85 per share.
+As at December 31, 2002, the Company had outstanding stock options and warrants to purchase an aggregate of 5,546,936 Common Shares at prices ranging from \$0.77 per share to \$5.30 per share.
 To the extent that outstanding options or warrants are exercised, dilution to the interests of the Company's shareholders will occur.